fgisonni/system-documentation/doc.md

 ### Library:
 Preact

-With Preact we can create a reusable component library, to help make maintenance easier
+With Preact we can create a reusable component library, to help make maintenance easier.
+Create fast web app when site is built.

 ### On Build:
 Create single page (progressive) application.